laboyd001/documentation/payments/payments_apex_api.md

 	pm.country = 'US';
 	pm.defaultpm = true;

-	// this method creates a Payment Method in Stripe but does not yet create a Payment Method in SF pm.registerPM();
+	// this method creates a Payment Method in the Payment Gateway but does not yet create a Payment Method in SF pm.registerPM();

-	/* look for error messages on the Payment Method - this field is set if Stripe returns a decline code or if the card fails the 		fraud/cvv/zip check */ if (String.isNotBlank(pm.record.bt_stripe__Error_Message__c)) {
+	/* look for error messages on the Payment Method - this field is set if the Payment Gateway returns a decline code or if the card fails the fraud/cvv/zip check */ if (String.isNotBlank(pm.record.bt_stripe__Error_Message__c)) {
-		// commit work here will create a Stripe Customer and Payment Method (w Status = Invalid) record bt_stripe.P360_API_v1.commitWork();
+		// commit work here will create a Payment Gateway Customer and Payment Method (w Status = Invalid) record bt_stripe.P360_API_v1.commitWork();
 		System.debug('pm.record.bt_stripe__Payment_Method_Status__c = ' + pm.record.bt_stripe__Payment_Method_Status__c);
 		System.debug('pm.record.bt_stripe__Error_Message__c = ' + pm.record.bt_stripe__Error_Message__c);
-		/* return the Stripe Customer Id to the Component/Page and store it as an attribute. then pass it in if the customer 			enters a new */
+		/* return the Payment Gateway Customer Id to the Component/Page and store it as an attribute. then pass it in if the customer enters a new */
-		// credit card and the new Payment Method will be associated to the existing Stripe Customer System.debug('customer.record.Id = ' + customer.record.Id);
+		// credit card and the new Payment Method will be associated to the existing Payment Gateway Customer System.debug('customer.record.Id = ' + customer.record.Id);
-		return; // return the Stripe Customer Id and error message to the Component/Page }
+		return; // return the Payment Gateway Customer Id and error message to the Component/Page }

 	// create a Transaction, set the amount and Payment Method - then capture it